Driving in Europe after Brexit

 Driving licences after Brexit

-The Club cannot provide Green Cards directly, as we are not regulated insurers, however if you have Motorhome Insurance or Car Insurance with the Club, Green Cards are issued by our partner brokers, Devitt Insurance Ltd. You can call Devitt on 0345 300 4290.
+These cards are issued by your vehicle insurer, possibly for a small fee to cover administration costs, and you should contact your insurer in good time prior to departure.
+The Club cannot provide Green Cards directly, as we are not an insurance company, however if you have Motorhome Insurance or Car Insurance with the Club, Green Cards are issued by our partner brokers, Devitt Insurance Ltd. You can call Devitt on 0345 300 4290.

 If you have Caravan Cover with the Club AND Car insurance with the Club, once again, you can call Devitt, who will issue Green Cards for both the car and the caravan or other towed vehicle.